 Hi everyone.
 I have a versatile face mask pattern and tutorial to share with you today.
+(June, 2020 update: A video is now available too!
+Scroll down a bit.)
 It’s versatile because it allows you to use elastic or ties to secure it in place and you have the option of inserting a filter between the two layers and adding a wire nose guard.

 I know there are a lot of face mask patterns out there.
 I have refrained from adding to the menagerie, but I’ve had a few requests, and I’ve become a little frustrated myself when pattern instructions are hard to follow.
 This tutorial and pattern is a group effort by several ladies I work with at The Granary Quilt Shop.
 We have come up with something that can be made to suit your own needs and supplies.